Download Report

 Use accurate and qualitative communication around rebaselining.

 To promote transparency and gain trust, it’s important to communicate the reasons behind any fluctuations, such as a change in methodology, scope or real emissions reduction progress, to both internal and external stakeholders.
+Best practice is to explain the origin and type of changes and identify where in the inventory these adjustments are applied.
+Companies may choose to provide either a simple disclosure of the new baseline or a more detailed explanation of the recalculation process.

 Have questions?